-Significantly different observations were noticed on the samples of 2 prepared by two different methods with the incorporation of a thin AuNP shell layer, as shown in Fig. 6b and c.
-They displayed the temperature-correlated slight increase of $\varepsilon'{\rm r}$ from 1.56 at time zero to 2.0 during the first irradiation (or light-on) period of 20 min.
-At the light-off stage immediately after the illumination of 60 min, a large sharp 74% increase of $\varepsilon'{\rm r}$ from 2.163 at the time of 60 min to 3.764 at the time of 68 min (Fig. 6c) at 1.02 GHz within 8.0-10 min after light-off was observed.
-It was then followed by a relaxation process of $\varepsilon'{\rm r}$ back to a value of 1.56 identical to the initial $\varepsilon'{\rm r}$ indicating a good recyclability of photochemistry involving the AuNP shell and C60(>DPAF-C9)-derived fullerosome membrane shell.
+Significantly different observations were noticed on the samples of 2 prepared by two different methods having the incorporation of a thin AuNP shell layer, as shown in Figs. 6b and 6c.
+They displayed the temperature-correlated slight increase of ε_r ' from 1.56 at time zero to 2.0 during the first irradiation (or light-on) period of 20 min.
+At the light-off stage immediately after the illumination of 60 min, a large sharp 74% increase of ε_r ' from 2.163 at the time of 60 min to 3.764 at the time of 68 min (Fig. 6c) at 1.02 GHz within 8.0-10 min after light-off was observed.
+It was then followed by a relaxation process of ε_r ' back to a value of 1.56 identical to the initial ε_r ' indicating a good recyclability of photochemistry involving AuNP shell and C60(>DPAF-C9)-derived fullerosome membrane shell.

-By the comparison of these data with those of γ -FeO_x(a) AuNPs, γ -FeO_x(a)[C{60} (>DPAF-C9)]n, and 1 alone samples, the large difference in the jump of the relative dielectric constant value for 2-NPs can be correlated to the contribution of the photoinduced generation of plasmonic resonance energy at the AuNP layer with the storage of such energy during the later stage of irradiation followed by the quick energy release at the interface to the outer fullerosome layer immediately after the start of the light-off stage.
-We believe the phenomena of this type of energy storage is rather novel and realistic since no plasmonic energy converted heat release was detected during the irradiation period of 20-60 min (Fig. 6b and c) in the light
+By the comparison of these data with those of γ -FeO_x@AuNP, γ -FeO_x@[C60(>DPAF-C9)]n, and 1 alone samples, the large difference in the jump of relative dielectric constant value on 2-NPs can be correlated to the contribution of photoinduced generation of plasmonic resonance energy at the AuNP layer with the storage of such energy during the later stage of irradiation followed by the quick energy release at the interface to the outer fullerosome layer immediately after the start of light-off stage.
+We believe the phenomena of this type of energy storage is rather novel and realistic since no plasmonic energy converted heat release was detected during the irradiation period of 20-60 min (Figs. 6b and 6c) in the light of a relatively steady ε_r ' value throughout this time period.
+We propose that the release of interfacial plasmonic resonance energy was absorbed by fullerosomes leading to the activation or induction of molecular polarization within the C60(>DPAF-C9)x conjugate.